Flare by Spatie

 Our MCP server

-The Flare MCP server allows you to integrate Flare's error tracking capabilities directly into your AI-powered development workflows.
-Use it with AI assistants like Claude to automatically monitor, analyze, and resolve application errors.
+The Flare MCP server allows you to integrate Flare's error tracking and performance monitoring capabilities directly into your AI-powered development workflows.
+Use it with AI assistants like Claude to automatically monitor, analyze, and resolve application errors, and investigate performance issues.

 What is MCP?

 MCP (Model Context Protocol) is an open protocol that enables AI assistants to securely connect with external data sources and tools.
-By using the Flare MCP server, your AI assistant gains direct access to your error tracking data and can perform actions in Flare on your behalf.
+By using the Flare MCP server, your AI assistant gains direct access to your error tracking and performance monitoring data and can perform actions in Flare on your behalf.

 Key features